-The General Fund budget of \$239,173,665 is an increase of 3.1% from the prior year budget.
-The labor contract with our certificated employee union was extended through June 30 of 2025.
-Currently the classified union contract expires June 30 of 2024 but a contract extension is a definite possibility.
+The General Fund budget of \$247,993,385 is an increase of 2.8% from the prior year budget.
+The labor contracts with our certificated and classified employee unions were extended through June 30 of 2025.
 Certificated and classified employees will receive 2% cost of living increases as well as step increases during the fiscal year.
-We have budgeted a health insurance premium increase of 6% at the start of the 2024 calendar year.
+We have budgeted a health insurance premium increase of 6% at the start of the 2025 calendar year.
 The following, although not all-inclusive, provides a summary of the most significant changes in the General Fund budget for the coming fiscal year:

-Regular Instruction appropriations, which represent 46.3% of the General Fund budget, are \$110,755,548.
-This represents a decrease of -.1% from the FY23 revised budget.
-We have reduced through attrition 10 teacher positions over multiple grades while 6 online academy positions return to the General fund from the federal ESSER fund for a net decrease of 4 positions.
+Regular Instruction appropriations, which represent 46.8% of the General Fund budget, are \$115,984,262.
+This represents an increase of 4.4% from the FY24 revised budget.
+We are eliminating 8 teaching positions through attrition and this increase simply represents cost of living and step increases.

-Special Instruction appropriations, which represent 10.95% of the General Fund budget, are \$26,198,271.
-This represents an increase of 11.3% from the FY23 revised budget.
-We are adding 13 intervention specialist teachers over multiple grades and reducing 6.5 tutor positions.
-3 intervention specialist teaching positions will also be added to the General fund as there are not sufficient funds in the Federal Title VI-B dollars to pay for all of the positions it has in the past.
+Special Instruction appropriations, which represent 11.58% of the General Fund budget, are \$28,717,189.
+This represents an increase of 7.6% from the FY24 revised budget.
+We are adding 10 intervention specialist teachers and 11 intervention assistant positions over multiple grades to expand our life skills program and meet the needs of our growing special education population.

-Other Instruction appropriations, which represent 3.9% of the General Fund budget, are \$9,368,196.
-This represents an increase of 6.9% from the FY23 revised budget.
-This budget adds 5 English Learner teaching positions and a reduction of 4 English Learner tutor positions.
+Other Instruction appropriations, which represent 4.8% of the General Fund budget, are \$11,825,268.
+This represents an increase of 31.2% from the FY24 revised budget.
+This budget adds 4 English Learner teaching positions and a reduction of 3 English Learner tutor positions.
+20 intervention teachers are also added to the General fund from the federal ESSER grant, which has ended.

-Pupil Support Service appropriations, which represent 8.7% of the General Fund budget, are \$20,883,883.
-This represents an increase of 8.4% from the FY23 revised budget.
-A nurse, psychologist, and speech therapist are now added to the General fund as the federal dollars that paid for the positions in the prior year are no longer available.
-An additional occupational therapist, two speech therapists, and a Board-Certified Behavior Analyst position are budgeted for FY24.
+Pupil Support Service appropriations, which represent 8.8% of the General Fund budget, are \$21,755,174.
+This represents an increase of 2.6% from the FY24 revised budget.
+Two psychologists, two speech therapists, and eight counselors are being added to the General fund for FY25, as the federal dollars that paid for the positions in the prior year are no longer available.

-Instructional Support Service appropriations, which represent 3.9% of the General Fund budget, are \$9,284,622.
-This represents a decrease of -1.3% from the FY23 revised budget.
-Federal funding for the Orton Gillingham Teacher Leader position is no longer available so this position is now included in the General fund.
+Instructional Support Service appropriations, which represent 3.5% of the General Fund budget, are \$8,776,333.
+This represents a decrease of -8.2% from the FY24 revised budget.

-Administrative Support Service appropriations, which represent 5% of the General Fund budget, are \$11,965,378.
-This represents an increase of 4.7% from the FY23 revised budget.
-The Assistant Director of Student support Services position was eliminated through attrition.
+Administrative Support Service appropriations, which represent 4.9% of the General Fund budget, are \$12,078,646.
+This represents an increase of 0.7% from the FY24 revised budget.

-Fiscal Services appropriations, which represent 1.5% of the General Fund budget, are \$3,536,323.
-This represents an increase of 1.3% from the FY23 revised budget.
-Over \$1.9 million of this budget is County Auditor and Treasurer fees associated with property tax collection.
+Fiscal Services appropriations, which represent 1.5% of the General Fund budget, are \$3,694,206.
+This represents a decrease of -0.7% from the FY24 revised budget.
+Over \$2.0 million of this budget is County Auditor and Treasurer fees associated with property tax collection.

-Operation and Maintenance appropriations, which represent 8.2% of the General Fund budget, are \$19,703,547.
-This represents an increase of 2.3% from the FY23 revised budget.
+Operation and Maintenance appropriations, which represent 7.8% of the General Fund budget, are \$19,338,628.
+This represents a decrease of -2.6% from the FY24 revised budget.
+With recent decreases to electricity transmission costs, we will see a decrease in our electric contract for FY25.

-Pupil Transportation appropriations, which represent 6% of the General Fund budget, are \$14,275,018.
-This represents an increase of 10.5% from the FY23 revised budget.
-Private transportation costs required in certain situations has increased dramatically since the pandemic.
-These costs are driving the majority of this increase.
+Pupil Transportation appropriations, which represent 5.4% of the General Fund budget, are \$13,427,321.
+This represents a decrease of -6.2% from the FY24 revised budget.
+This decrease is due to having fewer scheduled bus replacements for FY25 than in the prior year.